How To Speed Up Your Mobile Website [Infographic + Examples]

-First off, you can try Webpagetest.org.
+- First off, you can try Webpagetest.org.
 It can produce a nice waterfall chart and a screenshot using different browsers and locations around the world.
-I like that they do a comparison between the first page load, and the second, after your files have been cached.
+You can also compare the first page load with the second after your files have been cached.

-Then, run Pingdom Website Speed Test.
-It will help you analyze the load speed of your eCommerce website, learn how to improve its performance and compare your website speed to other websites online.
+- Then, run the Pingdom Website Speed Test.
+It will help you analyze the load speed of your eCommerce website, learn how to improve its performance, and compare your website speed to other sites online.

-Another option — built-in Google PageSpeed Module for those who use Google Chrome.
+- Another option: built-in Google PageSpeed Insights extension for Google Chrome.
 Just open the developer tools by hitting F12 (try it now), or right-clicking and selecting “inspect element” on a web page.
-One of the tabs should be “Audits”, which can make suggestions as to how to speed up the page you’re checking.
+One of the tabs should be “Audits,” which can give you a hint on how to speed up the website you’re checking.

-Many of our customers use X-Cart with their existing WordPress sites.
-Oftentimes, we get requests on speeding up their WordPress blogs and I wanted to take a minute to offer up some of the best tips we use to speed up WordPress sites:
+Many of our customers use X-Cart with their existing WordPress sites, and we frequently get requests to speed up their WordPress blogs.
+Here are some of the best tips we use to speed up WordPress sites:

 - Choose the right theme.
-WordPress themes based on a strong and lean framework not only make it easy to design & tweak the appearance of your website, but also increase website speed.
+WordPress themes are based on a lean and robust framework.
+Not only does this facilitate the design process, but it also increases website speed.

 - Compress your code.
-WP Super Cache and W3 Total Cache WordPress plugins should be a good solution here — it will formidably compress your website’s files and, as a result, lower load times and speed up your WordPress website.
+WP Super Cache and W3 Total Cache plugins for WordPress should be a great solution here.
+They will formidably compress your website’s files and, as a result, lower load times and speed up your WordPress website.

 - Compress your images.
-Use EWWW Image Optimizer to automatically give your digital images the perfect size.
+Use EWWW Image Optimizer to give your digital images the perfect size.

 - Optimize your site’s database.
 Use a WordPress database optimization plugin, like WP Sweep, to get your site’s database in order.

-You may also use all the other techniques, stated in this article for your WordPress site as well.
-Among them are combining images in CSS sprites, using a CDN, choosing a better place to host your WordPress website and so on.
+You can also utilize the other techniques mentioned in this article for your WordPress site.
+Among them are combining images in CSS sprites, using a CDN, choosing a better place to host your WordPress website, and so on.
 All these life hacks can turn your WordPress blog into a super-speedy eCommerce website.

 The Bottom Line

-Speeding up your eCommerce website is something that should be the top priority if you want to stand out from your competition.
-It may be a daunting task, but it is sure to be rewarding.
+Speeding up your eCommerce website is something that should be top priority if you want to stand out from your competition.
+It may be a daunting task, but it most certainly will be rewarding.

 P.S.
 Any new tried-and-true life hacks?
-Share them with us in comments.
-Do not be shy.
+Share them with us in the comments.